A Service Level Agreement, or SLA, is an average response and resolution times that your support team delivers to your customers.

-These metrics can be calculated and displayed per each request.
+These metrics can be calculated and displayed per each work item.
 It is possible to calculate averages with daily / weekly / monthly distribution.
 It is also possible to see results distributed per project, and per request category.

 The reports can be built and browsed in Targetprocess.
 Manually export a report into a tabular or graphical file in order to use it in an external tool.

 Tabular Reports in Targetprocess do not support Calculated Custom Fields.
 Export Views to CSV file or build Visual Reports to get values from Calculated Custom Fields in tabular format.
 Custom Formula Metrics do not have this limitation.